xinlin-z/smally/README.md

 **[p]** : means to choose progressive JPG format finally

-**n/m** : means there are total m pictures and n of them are just compressed
+**l/n/m** : means there are total m file scanned,
+            with n of them are called compress procedure, with l of them are really compressed.

 Only show info of compressed if there are too many pictures: